Traditional half-timbered houses along canal in La Petite France district, Strasbourg, Alsace, France

 Why Visit Strasbourg?

 Strasbourg absolutely enchants as Alsace's beautiful capital city uniquely straddling French and German cultures where picturesque fairy-tale half-timbered houses (colombages) with colorful shutters lean charmingly over narrow canals in the Petite France quarter, the magnificent Gothic cathedral's distinctive pink Vosges sandstone spire soars dramatically 142 meters as a medieval engineering marvel that amazes architects, and December magically transforms the entire city into France's oldest Christmas market (Christkindelsmärik operating since 1570, one of the very oldest in all of Europe) attracting over 2 million annual visitors.
-This surprisingly important European Union capital (pop.
-285,000 city, 790,000 metro) hosts the European Parliament's modern imposing glass-and-steel architecture positioned symbolically directly across the Ill River from Grande Île's perfectly preserved UNESCO-listed medieval old town core—a powerfully symbolic location where France and Germany's centuries of historic rivalry and brutal wars eventually evolved into modern European cooperation and peace.
+This surprisingly important European Union capital (Eurométropole pop. ~517,000 as of 2022) hosts the European Parliament's modern imposing glass-and-steel architecture positioned symbolically directly across the Ill River from Grande Île's perfectly preserved UNESCO-listed medieval old town core—a powerfully symbolic location where France and Germany's centuries of historic rivalry and brutal wars eventually evolved into modern European cooperation and peace.

 What to Do